Vandan1207/RecycleBytes/README.md

 # E-Waste Collection and Recycling Platform

 ## Project Overview
 This project is a web application for e-waste collection and recycling.
 Users can exchange their e-waste for money through this platform.
-The project is built using HTML, CSS, JavaScript, and Django.
+The project is built using HTML, CSS,Bootstrap, JavaScript, and Django.

 ## Table of Contents
 1. [Requirements](#requirements)